 If you have a Nissan vehicle or plan to buy one soon, knowing what to expect in terms of annual maintenance costs can help you be prepared.

 Another common item on the maintenance schedule is tire rotation.
-For a Nissan Altima, this will cost around $35 to $45.
+This can cost around $35 to $45.
 While changing the in-cabin air filter will set you back by $65 to $150, removing and replacing the brake fluid will cost around $100 to $140.

 Common Nissan Repair Costs